gitlabhq/gitlabhq/doc/api/projects.md

 Return values:

 + `200 Ok` on success with a list of hooks
++ `401 Unauthorized` if user is not allowed to get list of hooks
 + `404 Not Found` if project can not be found